 Domestic Assault in Oklahoma

-Domestic abuse against a pregnant woman with knowledge of the pregnancy is a misdemeanor offense punishable by up to 1 year in jail for the first conviction.
-A subsequent conviction is treated as a felony and punishable by a jail term of not less than 10 years.
+Domestic abuse against a pregnant woman with knowledge of the pregnancy is a misdemeanor offense punishable by up to a year in jail for the first conviction.
+A subsequent conviction is treated as a felony and punishable by a minimum 10-year prison sentence.

 Free Consultation With a Tulsa Criminal Defense Attorney